Starting from scratch is not fun.

 I’ve been busting my butt, logging 18 hour days as I do client work and build my business.

 But the results have been outstanding and, honestly, I don’t mind the work.
+It’s worth it when you see your website traffic improving.

 When you see success by giving away value to others, it’s a really rewarding feeling.